theman-oj10/CareerSync/docs/DeveloperGuide.md

 1. Prerequisites: Have at least one other internship.
 Add this internship to the list using this command: `add /com TikTok /status ongoing /desc Software Intern /poc John /email tiktok@gmail.com /phone 99999999 /remark This is a remark.`.
 Run `list` and ensure that this new internship added does not have index 1.

-2. Test case:  `edit 1 /com TikTok /status ongoing /desc Software Intern /poc John /email tiktok@gmail.com /phone 99999999 /remark This is a remark.`
+2. **Test case**:  `edit 1 /com TikTok /status ongoing /desc Software Intern /poc John /email tiktok@gmail.com /phone 99999999 /remark This is a remark.`
    Expected: No internship is edited due to duplicate internship.
 Error details shown in the status message.
 Status bar remains the same.

-3. Test case:  `edit 1 /com TikTok /status ongoing /desc Software Intern /poc John /email tiktok@gmail.com /phone 99999999`
+3. **Test case**:  `edit 1 /com TikTok /status ongoing /desc Software Intern /poc John /email tiktok@gmail.com /phone 99999999`
    Expected: No internship is edited due to duplicate internship.
 Error details shown in the status message.
 Status bar remains the same.

-4. Test case: `edit 1 /com TikTok /status ongoing /desc Software Intern /poc John /email tiktok@gmail.com`, then `edit 1 /phone 99999999`
+4. **Test case**: `edit 1 /com TikTok /status ongoing /desc Software Intern /poc John /email tiktok@gmail.com`, then `edit 1 /phone 99999999`
    Expected: For the first internship, the name of the company is changed to `TikTok`, status is changed to `ongoing`, description to `Software Intern`, point of contact to `John`, email to `tiktok@gmail.com`.
    Expected: No internship is edited due to duplicate internship.
 Error details shown in the status message.
 Status bar remains the same.